Don’t see an answer to your question? Contact email@example.com.

 - Students living in the UAMS Residence Hall are able to pay their housing fee through the GUS Portal, Student Financials section.

 Will UAMS students be able to pay semester tuition and fees, and fees related to dropping/adding courses online?

 - Yes, students are able to make online payments.
 If you have any questions, please contact the Bursar’s Office, 501-686-6128.

 How will students know to which courses they need to apply?

 - Degree Plan – With PeopleSoft (PS), we can set up the system to post an online degree plan in student self-service.
-This will give the students clear guidance on which courses they need to register for.
-We understand that in the past for CON, an advisor had to approve each course that the student registered for beforehand.
-It does not appear to be possible to build in an advisor-approval step for each course in PS.
-However, the degree plan will serve to inform students on the correct courses to select.
+This will give the students clear guidance on which courses they need to complete their degree and/or certificate.
+The degree plan will serve to inform students on the correct courses to select.

 How will college administrators know how many students are in a class?

 - Class Size – As part of class set up, colleges/programs can establish a class size.
 So it is possible with PS to monitor and manage enrollment into these classes.
 It is possible to strictly regulate a class limit automatically through PS by stopping students trying to enroll in that class.

 - Class size can also be delimited by the physical size of the classroom.
 Plans are for PeopleSoft to integrate with R25, our classroom scheduling system.
 There is currently an initiative underway to expand the location information contained in R25, which will help populate virtually all classrooms.
 An interface will be developed so that as new or revised location information is put into R25 it will automatically be transferred to PS.
 This room information will be used to create the class schedule each term.

 Will the SIS impact course numbering?